-Do not allow employees with symptoms to report to work in person.
+- Do not allow employees with symptoms to report to work in person.

-Encourage frequent hand washing.
+- Encourage frequent hand washing.

 - If symptoms occur while at work, the employee should be isolated and then sent home immediately.

 - Anyone seriously ill should seek medical care immediately.